Nina Kuo

 Kuo grew up in Buffalo, New York, the daughter of abstract painter James K.Y.
 Kuo.
-She received a bachelor of science degree from SUNY Buffalo.
+She received a Bachelor of Science degree from State University College At Buffalo.

 After moving to New York City, Kuo became part of the CETA-funded Cultural Council Foundation Artists Project.
 She worked in activist art communities such as Basement Workshop and as the first resident artist at the Asian American Arts Centre building registries through interviews and curation.
 Kuo was part of the Godzilla Asian American Arts Network.
-She went to China and met her grandmother who she photographed and referenced in later works.
-She exhibited at the Clocktower MOMA PS1 in a show against racial prejudice, and her mural Politeness in Poverty of 1988 was installed in the Broadway Lafayette subway station in New York City.
+She went to China and met her grandmother who she photographed and referenced in later photographic books and exhibits.
+She was part of the 1990 Clocktower exhibition at MpMA PS1 in a show against racial prejudice, and her mural Politeness in Poverty of 1988 was installed in the Broadway Lafayette subway station in New York City.